37.106.2824 INVOLUNTARY DISCHARGE CRITERIA

 (2) The resident's 30 day written move out notice shall, at a minimum, include the following:

 (b) the effective date of the transfer or discharge;

 (d) a statement that the resident has the right to appeal the action to the department; and

-(3) A resident may be involuntarily discharged in less than 30 days for the following reasons:
+(3) A written notice of discharge in less than 30 days may be issued for the following reasons: